- Summary (TLDR)

-Google has announced the end of life of their Universal Analytics 3 (UA-3) and are replacing it with a new Google Analytics 4.
-This means that individuals who added Google Analytics (GA) to their website before October 14, 2020 will need to update their website with the new code.
+Google has announced the end of life of their Universal Analytics 3 (UA-3) for July 1, 2023, and are replacing it with a new Google Analytics 4.
+This means that individuals who added Google Analytics (GA) to their website before Oct.
+14, 2020, will need to update their website with the new code.

-In this article, we will discuss Google Analytics and how it is changing and help you determine if you need to Upgrade.
+In this article, we will discuss the new Google Analytics and how it is changing, and help you determine if you need to upgrade.
 We’ll keep it brief, and for the non-technical individual and website owner.
 Please read our Google Analytics introduction If you’d like to learn more about Google Analytics.

 What Does Google Analytics 4 Add?